 Overall, long-tail keywords are harder to identify and implement into your SEM campaign.
 However, they require a lower budget and provide a higher conversion rate, as Yoast explains.

-How short-tail and long-tail keywords work together
+Long-tail and short-tail keywords work better together

-- Short-tail keywords target the top of the sales funnel, while long-tail keywords work closer to the bottom.
+Short-tail keywords target the top of the sales funnel, while long-tail keywords work closer to the bottom.

 Each keyword type contributes to achieving the final goals of your marketing strategy.